LabScale Agent User Guide

 start

-subcommand will start the agent in a supervised, demonized background task
+The start subcommand will start the agent in a supervised, demonized background task

 if it has not been already started and will display the version and process ID of the

 running agent.
-Output from the agent is redirected to the labscale-agent.log
+Output from the agent is redirected to the labscale-agent.log file in

 the same location.
 If the agent is already running, it will notify the user, but not

 launch another instance.
-To stop the agent, type ./agentctl stop
+To stop the agent, type ./agentctl stop.

 - Example: